nikkipeel/portfolio-v3-2022/src/content/projects/gatsby-space-x.md

 ---
 slug: "gatsby-space-x"
 title: "SpaceX API"
-description: "Information about SpaceX, rockets, and launches using the SpaceX API.
-Features include a countdown for the next launch, embedded video of the most recent launch, and a details page for each launch."
+description: "This Gatsby site utilizes the SpaceX API and  features information about SpaceX, rockets, and launches.
+Watch the most recent SpaceX launch or find out how long until the next launch by watching the countdown.
+There is a detailed page available for each launch."
-tags: ["Gatsby", "Tailwind", "API", "All"]
+tags: ["Gatsby", "React", "API", "All"]
 image: ./images/spacex.png
 alt: "Gatsby SpaceX"
 link: "https://gatsby-spacex-api.netlify.app"